The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 The cosmos moves inexorably towards entropy.
 Nothing can resist the pull of darkness, coldness, silence, and death.
 In the end, Evil devours all.
 Goodness is a sham that succors the weak and prevents the strongest from attaining their deserved rewards.
 Law and Chaos are distractions from the attainment of pure Evil.
 To sow unadulterated evil is to acknowledge and harness its irresistible power for one’s own ends.
 Nothing matters but the self and its desires.

 Societies based on Neutral Evil principles seek to promote the philosophy of Evil.
 It matters not how they achieve this goal.
 They advocate for neither Law nor Chaos.
 However, both are tools used in moderation to ensure that Evil flourishes.
 Its social structure follows no single pattern.
 However, all have weak central governments.
-Instead, these societies form a loose confederacy of groups, each with their own system of governance.
+Instead, these societies form a loose confederacy of groups, each with its unique system of governance.
 As with all Evil types, the rights of others are irrelevant.
-The powerful dominate the weak, using any method that works best to control and subjugate its citizens.
+The powerful dominate the weak, using any method that works best to control and subjugate their citizens.

 Chaotic Good

 Chaotic Good societies let individuals make their own choices.
 Each citizen abides by their own personal rules and codes.
 Overwrought creeds and established institutions only constrain one’s free will.
 This does not mean that Chaotic Good societies possess no rules and regulations.
 However, they exist to promote and preserve the ideals of Good and personal liberty.
 Citizens select the leaders who exemplify and respect these ideals.
 Only the most powerful, charismatic, just, wise, and honorable individuals are chosen.
-Leaders derive their authority, not by laws or traditions, but by their personal relationships with their citizens and comrades.
-Administration and enforcement of laws are loose and somewhat arbitrary.
+Leaders derive their authority not by laws or traditions, but by their personal relationships with their citizens and comrades.
+The administration and enforcement of laws are inconsistent and often arbitrary.

 Individuals of Chaotic Good alignment equate liberty with goodness.
 To safeguard one is to safeguard the other.
 They value friendliness, charity, independence, and action over lengthy deliberation.
 However, they suffer from inconsistency, recklessness, and impulsiveness.
 Chaotic Good types work best in small, democratic groups.
 Others earn their respect through their abilities and deeds, not their station in life.
 They often keep their word, but have no qualms about not honoring it if the situation changes.